Yash-S-Shetye/ARPL-Internship-Trial-Task/README.md

 # ARPL-Internship-Trial-Task
-C++ package for frequencies monitor display table compatible with both ROS1 and ROS2
+Package written in C++ for frequencies monitor display table compatible with both ROS1 and ROS2